yumewang/demo-vuex/README.md

     }
   })
 ```
+There will have two params: page (which page you view) and id (which data you edit, or view).
-If I use [vue-breadcrumbs](https://github.com/samturrell/vue-breadcrumbs) to define breadcrumbs directly, I can not change value of breadcrumb at define routes use tableColumns.
+And then if I use [vue-breadcrumbs](https://github.com/samturrell/vue-breadcrumbs) to define breadcrumbs directly, I can not change value of breadcrumb at define routes use tableColumns.
 ```javascript
 const tableColumns = {
   title: {